Refl-Spanners: A Purely Regular Approach to Non-Regular Core Spanners: A Declarative Approach to Spanners

 \section{A Declarative Approach to Spanners}

-In this section, we develop a simple declarative approach to spanners by establishing a natural one-to-one correspondence between spanners over $\Sigma$ and so-called \emph{subword-marked languages} over $\Sigma$.\footnote{In the literature on spanners, subword-marked words have previously been used as a tool to define the semantics of regex-formulas or vset-automata (see, e.\,g.,~\cite{DoleschalEtAl2019, Freydenberger2019, FreydenbergerEtAl2018, FreydenbergerThompson2020}).
+In this section, we develop a simple declarative approach to spanners by establishing a natural one-to-one correspondence between spanners over $\Sigma$ and so-called \emph{subword-marked languages} over $\Sigma$.
+This approach conveniently allows to investigate or define non-algorithmic properties of spanners completely independently from any machine model or other description mechanisms (e.\,g., types of regular expressions, automata, etc.), while at the same time we can use the existing algorithmic toolbox for formal languages whenever required (instead of inventing special-purpose variants of automata or regular expressions to this end).\footnote{In the literature on spanners, subword-marked words have previously been used as a tool to define the semantics of regex-formulas or vset-automata (see, e.\,g.,~\cite{DoleschalEtAl2019, Freydenberger2019, FreydenbergerEtAl2018, FreydenbergerThompson2020}).
 However, in these papers, the term \emph{ref-word} is used instead of subword-marked word, which is a bit of a misnomer due to the following reasons.
 Ref-words have originally been used in~\cite{Schmid2016} (in a different context) as words that contain \emph{references} to some of their subwords, which are explicitly marked.
 In the context of spanners, only ref-words with marked subwords, but \emph{without} any references have been used so far.
-Since in this work we wish to use ref-words in the sense of~\cite{Schmid2016}, i.\,e., with actual references, but also the variants without references, we introduce the term subword-marked word for the latter.} This approach conveniently allows to investigate or define non-algorithmic properties of spanners completely independently from any machine model or other description mechanisms (e.\,g., types of regular expressions, automata, etc.), while at the same time we can use the existing algorithmic toolbox for formal languages whenever required (instead of inventing special-purpose variants of automata or regular expressions to this end).
-In particular, this declarative approach is rather versatile and provides some modularity in the sense that we could replace ``regular languages'' by any kind of language class (e.\,g., (subclasses of) context-free languages, context-sensitive languages, etc.) to directly obtain (i.\,e., without any need to adopt our definitions) a formally sound class of document spanners and also have the full technical machinery that exists for this language class at our disposal.
+Since in this work we wish to use ref-words in the sense of~\cite{Schmid2016}, i.\,e., with actual references, but also the variants without references, we introduce the term subword-marked word for the latter.} In particular, this declarative approach is rather versatile and provides some modularity in the sense that we could replace ``regular languages'' by any kind of language class (e.\,g., (subclasses of) context-free languages, context-sensitive languages, etc.) to directly obtain (i.\,e., without any need to adopt our definitions) a formally sound class of document spanners and also have the full technical machinery that exists for this language class at our disposal.
 Note that the idea of using non-regular languages from the Chomsky hierarchy to define more powerful classes of document spanners has been recently used in~\cite{Peterfreund2021}.
 In the context of this paper, however, the main benefit is that this approach provides a suitable angle to treat string-equality selections in a regular way.